danidee10/Staticfy/README.md

 `<img src="{{ url_for('static', filename='img/staticfy.jpg') }}" />`

-and then your web framework handles the remaining conversion to the appropriate html
+and then your web framework handles the remaining conversion to the appropriate url

 # Get it in 10 seconds!
 It's available as a package on PyPi so you can install it with